Win10XPE

 Building / Testing

 Building is pretty striaght-forward.
-Clicking the green "Play" button in the upper-right starts the build process.
+Clicking the blue "Play" button, in the upper-right, starts the build process.
 When that's complete, it's just a matter of saving it all to the flash drive.
 For this I used Rufus.
 The recommended settings seemed to work fine.
-One that was complete, I booted the system off of the flash drive and was able to run my tests.
+Once that was complete, I booted the system off of the flash drive and was able to run my tests.

 [Building Win10 XPE]